-Each Terrific Tuesday throughout the month of November will be dedicated to discussions of elections past and present.
-Our first Terrific Tuesday of November urged everyone, no matter who their candidate of choice, to go vote, last week was about discussing election results respectfully.
-Next week, the last Terrific Tuesday of November will be about John Kerry’s presidential campaign.
-This Terrific Tuesday is about the Bush/Gore race of 2000 and my Teenie Bopper when she was a Baby Bopper.
+It is terrific raise politically aware children.
+This article is part of a series of articles dedicated to discussions of elections past and present.
+Our first aeticle urged everyone, no matter who their candidate of choice, to go vote, last week was about discussing election results respectfully.
+Next week, the last article in the series will be about John Kerry’s presidential campaign.
+This article is about the Bush/Gore race of 2000 and my Teenie Bopper when she was a Baby Bopper.

 Since that election she follows carefully and attentively politicians and election results and examines the relevant issues from her perspective each election.
 Please do not tell her you do not vote she will lose all respect for you.
 The point of this article is not to share any particular agenda.
-After all, if you are reading this, you know I am one of those far left wing liberals.
-The point of this article is to say tha tin politics, like with so many things in life, our children watch what we do, form an opnion and then coy what they see.
+After all, if you are reading this, you know I am one of those far left-wing liberals.
+The point of this article is to say tha tin politics, like with so many things in life, our children watch what we do, form an opinion and then coy what they see.
 We are always told not to talk about sex, religion or politics in polite company.
 However, imagine a world where our children grow up politically aware and attentive.
-Imagine how life would be if politics were a subject like sports and our children grew up learning to pay attention and root for their own side without resorting to cheap name calling and mean spiritedness when disagreements arise.
+Imagine how life would be if politics were a subject like sports and our children grew up learning to pay attention and root for their own side without resorting to cheap name-calling and mean-spiritedness when disagreements arise.

 I have a friend who is two of the most horrible things on earth, a Cowboys fan, and a Republican.
 She and I tease each other about sports and politics on a regular basis, but we don’t take it personally and we respect each other’s opinions.
 In fact, when she runs for election again, I am going to be one of her campaign volunteers.
 That is the kind of example I want my children to see: you can disagree over politics but still remain friends.
 So the question for you this Terrific Tuesday is, what type of political children are you raising?